andreagy/rp2040-freertos-cpp/README.md

 The queue maintains ordering of the items so the debug messages will print out in the same order as they were sent to the queue.

-### Part 1:
+### Part 2:
-Implement a program with four tasks and an event group.
-Task 1 waits for user to press a button.
-When the button is pressed task 1 sets bit 0 of the event group.
-Tasks 2 and 3 wait on the event bit with an infinite timeout.
-When the bit is set the tasks start running their main loops.
-In the main loop each task prints task number and number of elapsed ticks since the last print at random interval that is between 1 – 2 seconds.
+Implement a program with five tasks and an event group.
+Task 4 is a watchdog task to monitor that tasks 1 – 3 run at least once every 30 seconds.
+Tasks 1 – 3 implement a loop that waits for button presses.
+When a button is pressed and released the task sets a bit in the event group, prints a debug message, and goes back to wait for another button press.
+Holding the button without releasing must block the main loop from running.
+Each task monitors one button.

+Task 4 prints “OK” and number of elapsed ticks from last “OK” when all (other) tasks have notified that they have run the loop.
+If some of the tasks does not run within 30 seconds Task 4 prints “Fail” and the number of the task(s) not meeting the deadline and then Task 4 suspends itself.

-Task 4 is debug print task.
-Tasks 1 – 3 must run at higher priority than the debug task.
-The tasks must use the debug function described above for printing.
+Task 5 is the debug print task.
+It must run at a lower priority than tasks 1 – 4.